AerianaNC/Conferences/BostonCodeCamp/bzAzureEchoBot/readme.md

 ![image 1](images/2.3.png  "Desc")

-A new blade will open.
+A new blade will open the Bot Service configuration panel.
 Fill in the requested information.
 Provide a Bot name, create a new Resource Group to conveniently group resources together, and other information.
 [This web site](https://docs.microsoft.com/en-us/azure/bot-service/bot-service-quickstart) provides detailed descriptions of the fields.

 ``` **Note: Ensure the Bot Template is Basic (C#) ```